alpheios-project/alpheios-core/packages/inflection-tables/doc/DeveloperNotes.md

 1. should use modern data structures and libraries (i.e. eliminate reliance on dwindling browser support for XML and XSLT)
 1. Should include full coverage unit tests
 1. Should not have server-side dependencies (e.g. should be full executable client-side in the user's browser)
+1. Can reuse third-party libraries but should avoid reliance on javascript frameworks

 # Original Code